hellerve/ptolemy/done.md

 about Evaluation.
 Surely the implementation is interesting, but I find the description unnecessarily obtuse and convoluted; that might just be me, though.

+* [Programming Paradigms for Dummies: What Every Programmer Should Know](https://www.info.ucl.ac.be/~pvr/VanRoyChapter.pdf) by **Peter Van Roy** (2009)

+While an interesting overview of different programming paradigms, this already feels a little dated.
+It also feels a little biased towards Oz/Mozart, of which I’m not a huge fan—so bias met bias.
+Nonetheless, it’s very comprehensive and thoughtful an approach to classifying paradigms.

 ### Books

 * [You Can’t Spell Trust without Rust](https://cdn.rawgit.com/Gankro/thesis/d2f0b64fe93c23923f3a43a7038427083edad4c5/thesis.pdf) by **Alexis Beingessner** (2015)